smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.3.5 =
+Second observer.js patch: fixed a bug that could prevent Gatey Gutenberg blocks from rendering (they stayed invisible but produced no error).

 = 1.3.4 =
 Patched observer.js: eliminated edge-case errors that could appear in the browser console (rendering was unaffected).